Northwestern Wildcats: Controversies

+On July 24, 2023, it was revealed that hazing had taken place in 2021 within the volleyball program and that the school had covered it up.
+Head coach Shane Davis was quietly suspended and put on leave throughout the course of the investigation.
+Northwestern would continue to employ Davis through the 2023 season before firing him after the season ended.

+In July 2023, Northwestern fired the baseball head coach, Jim Foster, after one season due to engaging in bullying and abusive behavior.

 Athletics Department

 Leadership

-Northwestern Athletics, also known as the Northwestern University Department of Athletics and Recreation, is led by Combe Family Vice President for Athletics and Recreation, Dr. James J. (Jim) Phillips.
+Northwestern Athletics, also known as the Northwestern University Department of Athletics and Recreation, was long led by Combe Family Vice President for Athletics and Recreation, Dr. James J. (Jim) Phillips.
 Phillips became Northwestern's 21st director of intercollegiate athletics and recreation in April 2008.
 Phillips has earned several awards and appointments including the National Association of Collegiate Directors of Athletics (NACDA) Under Armour Athletic Director of the Year in both 2012 and 2016, the 2018 Sports Business Journal Athletic Director of the Year, and Vice Chair of the 2020–21 NCAA Men's Basketball Selection Committee, expected to chair the committee in the following year.
 Phillips leads the department with focus on providing student-athletes with a "world-class experience" that enables them to thrive academically, socially, and athletically.

 Under Phillips' leadership, Northwestern student-athletes have achieved impressive academic feats.
 Northwestern scored a 98-percent in the latest Graduation Success Rate (GSR), a figure which led all FBS schools for the second consecutive year.
 The Wildcats have scored a 96-percent or higher in every year that GSR data has been released, finishing in the top four among FBS schools all 15 years.
 Additionally, Phillips oversaw the creation of the department's NU for Life program, providing student-athletes with professional development opportunities and resources, as well as the department's first-ever community relations position, dedicated to connecting the department with the community.
 Moreover, Northwestern Athletics launched the ongoing "Chicago's Big Ten Team" campaign and the first master facility plan study with Phillips at the helm.

 Phillips has a bachelor's degree from the University of Illinois, a master's degree in education from Arizona State University, and a PhD in educational administration from the University of Tennessee.

 In January 2021, Phillips left Northwestern to become the commissioner of the Atlantic Coast Conference.
 Mike Polisky, Northwestern's deputy athletic director for external affairs since 2010, was promoted to replace Phillips.
 On May 12, 2021, amidst much controversy and protest from students and other members of the Northwestern community, Polisky stepped down.
 Schapiro named Northwestern linguistics professor Robert Gundlach as interim AD.